Here are our most frequently asked questions from our customers.

 We recommend that the customer source it locally and have it installed themselves.
 We can supply but the cost of materials and shipping costs do not make sense.
 We can also introduce vendors.

 We have an insulated double-wall canvas that can be used for the tent body and ceiling.
 It obviously costs more than our standard canvas.
-We can also make a ceiling insulation layer that between the canvas roof and inner liner.
+We can also make a ceiling insulation layer that lies between the canvas roof and inner liner.
 This has an insulation value of R3 and is about ¼” (6mm) in thickness.

 We recommend using space heaters, propane heaters, or a centrally ventilated heating system (easily run in through a deck vent).
-Although our canvas is fire retardant (CPSIA 84 certified), we do recommend using open flames to heat the tent as accidents can happen.
+Although our canvas is fire retardant (CPSIA 84 certified), we do recommend not using open flames to heat the tent as accidents can happen.

 It is always advisable to have a local contractor assess, advise and possibly supply what is needed.
 Most of our luxury tents have an air conditioning unit.
 Running the A/C through the floor vents is straight forward and works extremely well.
 Wall mounted A/C or split unit A/C’s also work well.
 Our tent roofing is designed to allow for maximum airflow and efficient natural cooling.
-Ceiling fans are also a popular and recommended particularly where the humidity is not close to saturation point.
+Ceiling fans are also popular and recommended, particularly where the humidity is not close to saturation point.
 Note also that our windows generally have a PVC closure that substantially increases the effectiveness of air conditioners.

 Our tents can last a lifetime if cared for properly.
 This includes keeping proper tension and keeping the tent clean.
 It is only in the case of a disaster that one will ever need to replace an entire one of our tents.
 We use the very best components available and they are all individually replaceable as required due to damage or normal wear and tear.
-The shade fly is the component that is the most exposed to the elements first to need replacing.
+The shade fly is the component that is the most exposed to the elements and typically the first to need replacing.
 We sell a water based canvas maintenance compound that restores UV protection, anti-rot, waterproofing and original color to the canvas.
 It can be applied every 1 to 2 years to the outer canvas, depending on the climate, and will add longevity.

 Yes, the tents perform very well in the wind.
 For areas of very high winds, we offer a wind bracing kit that will keep the tent body and the tent frame tight and rigid against the wind.
 These can also be purchased locally.
 Damage to tents can occur when the tension is allowed to slack and the wind is able to jar the tent body back and forth.
 This creates wear on the frame and can reduce the overall strength and longevity of your tent.
 Using vertical wood beams/poles (gumpoles) instead of the steel poles supporting the roof frame, greatly enhances the rigidity of the tent and requires less wind bracing – it also is aesthetically appealing.
-Running these pole through the decking structure also adds wind protection.
+Running these poles through the decking structure also adds wind protection.

 Yes, the tents can handle a lot of rain.
 Each of our tents has a triple roof.
 Our canvas is water proof as well and the windows generally have double flaps or a PVC closure.